deeprjs/deepr/README.md

 ## Why?

-[GraphQL](https://graphql.org/) brought a powerful idea — the ability to invoke multiple methods in a single call, and more importantly, the ability to invoke methods based on the result of other methods.
+[GraphQL](https://graphql.org/) introduced a powerful idea — the ability to invoke multiple methods in a single call, and more importantly, the ability to invoke methods based on the results of other methods.
 However, we feel that the design of GraphQL is not quite right.
-Some crucial points are missing and some features should be removed or implemented at another layer of the stack.
+Some crucial points are missing and some features should be removed or implemented at different layers of the stack.

 First of all, with GraphQL it is not possible to invoke methods on collections.
-When we specify a query for a collection, it is executed on the elements of the collection, and not on the collection itself.
-It would be nice if we could access the two contexts separately.
+When we specify a query for a collection, it is executed on the elements of the collection, but not on the collection itself.
+It would be nice if we could access the collection and its elements separately.
 For example, depending on the schema, this query might not return the expected result:

 ```graphql
 {